How to Become a Travel Nurse: Your Complete Guide

 1. Earn Your Nursing Degree

-If you attend an ABSN program, you’ll work through nursing coursework and experiential learning components on an accelerated schedule.
-However, an ABSN program provides the same quality of instruction as a four-year nursing program (minus the general education curriculum).
-If you enroll in NDMU’s ABSN program, you can expect to do the following:
+In an ABSN program, you’ll work through nursing coursework and experiential learning components on an accelerated schedule.
+An ABSN program provides the same quality of instruction as a four-year nursing program; the curriculum, however, eliminates the general education courses.

 2. Pass the NCLEX-RN